 Be honest with yourself about how much time you are willing to dedicate each day towards writing this book because one of the quickest ways to burn out is by not being realistic at the start.

-If you need help writing your book, join my waitlist for my book writing coaching for when it opens.
+If you need help writing your book, join my waitlist for my book writing coaching or my Write a Bestselling Business Book course for when it opens.